 Irregular turning off/on of an amp may be caused due:

 - Damaged or improper internal components

+Most car amplifiers are built with the feature of ‘protection mode’ and are supposed to prevent damage to the internal parts of the amp when things go awry.
 Since each amp is built differently and by different companies, you have to read the amplifier’s user manual to check whether your amp is in ‘protection mode’ or not.

 The manual contains paragraphs of text and hefty amounts of information, making the task much harder.
 To simplify your search, look for the points below:

 - Whether there seems to be a protect mode indicator present

 - Which color is the protect mode indicator light is customized to be

 - Whether the protect mode indicator blinks in some form of code to hint at the problem

 Note: Some car amplifiers may not have a power indicator.
 However, that does not mean that they are equipped with protection circuits.
 These amplifiers indicate protection mode activation by turning the power light on and off.